 In August 2004, the Academy entered into an eight-year contract with the Bay Mills Community College Board of Trustees to charter a public school academy.
-The contract has been subsequently renewed.
+The contract has been subsequently renewed another 8 years through June 30, 2020.
 The contract requires the Academy to act exclusively as a governmental agency and not undertake any action inconsistent with its status as an entity authorized to receive state school aid funds pursuant to the State constitution.
-The College's Board of Control is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
+The College's Board of Trustees is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
 The Academy pays the Bay Mills Community College Board of Trustees three percent of state aid as administrative fees.
-Total administrative fees paid for the year ended June 30, 2013 were approximately \$133,500.
+Total administrative fees paid for the year ended June 30, 2014 were approximately \$194,800.

 In July 2008, the Academy entered into a three-year agreement with The Romine Group Inc., "TRG".
-That agreement has been subsequently renewed.
+That agreement has been subsequently renewed to run concurrently with the authorizer agreement.
 Under the terms of this agreement, TRG provides a variety of services including financial management, educational programs and consulting as well as teacher training.
-The Academy is obligated to pay TRG eleven percent of its state aid.
-The total paid for these services amounted to approximately \$370,400 for the year ended June 30, 2013.
+The Academy is obligated to pay TRG ten percent of its state aid and federal program funds.
+The total paid for these services amounted to approximately \$664,100 for the year ended June 30, 2014.